radixsh/ecs-170-project/README.md

 ### `visualizations.py`
 Creates and saves plots of the model's performance over a series of runs.
+Also displays heatmaps for activations and weights, and a confusion matrix.

 Imported by: `core.py`, `metrics.py`.
 Imports from: None.